wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/use-case.rst

          }
        },

-The alert shows how the check has changed from Passed to Failed.
+The alert shows how the check has changed from ``Passed`` to ``Failed``.
 This state is updated on the manager side and the last result scanned is available from the SCA tab in the Wazuh dashboard.

 .. thumbnail:: /images/sca/sca-alert-ssh-permit-root-login.png
     :title: Alert generated due to SSH configuration change.